 Many mounting procedures are irreversible, non-archival, and can cause discoloration or damage over time.
 In the case of sheepskin or parchment, do not try to iron it flat.
 The sheepskin can curl, melt, and be easily be destroyed by heat.

 The document should be given room for natural expansion in response to humidity and natural temperature changes.
-Slight buckling of the skin normal atmospheric conditions is considered normal for valuable documents.
+Slight buckling of the skin from natural atmospheric and humidity changes is considered normal for valuable documents.
 While it is not the preferred mounting method, in certain circumstances where the sheepskin has been rolled and stored in a small tube, heat mounting by an experienced custom framing professional is an option.
-It is done on a lower temperature setting with archival tissue that is reversible with heat.
+It’s done on a lower temperature setting with archival tissue that is reversible with heat.

-In framing a sheepskin document, it is important that a conservation-quality window mat be used to keep the edges of the skin from curling up and touching the glass.
+In framing a sheepskin document, it’s important that a conservation-quality window mat be used to keep the edges of the skin from curling up and touching the glass.
 If the document is allowed to be in direct contact with the glass, humidity can cause it to stick to the glass and create irreparable damage.
-Choose a high quality frame that you really like.
+Choose a high-quality frame that you really like.

 Need a Frame?